-Bruce Hagen, Director of Project Management & Clean Energy Business Engagement
+Bruce Hagen, Director of GO TEAM PROGRAM Management & ELECTRICITY SECTOR Engagement

-Bruce is program management professional whose energy and environment policy work goes back to Earth Day 1.
+Bruce is a program management professional whose energy and environment policy work goes back to Earth Day 1.
 Along the way, his work has included the California Coastal Commission and Nuclear Safeguards initiatives; energy legislative analysis in the US Senate (Bob Packwood, R-OR) for the first federal solar tax credits; both the early and recent days of PG&E’s demand side management program; and four years at Petaluma’s Enphase Energy.
-He’s written 250 newspaper columns for the Petaluma Argus Courier on building sustainable community. or the past 5 years, Bruce has volunteered for Citizens’ Climate Lobby, as Sonoma County Chapter Co-Chair and in addition to his full-time role with Business Climate Leaders.
+He’s written 250 newspaper columns for the Petaluma Argus Courier on building sustainable community.
+Since 2012, Bruce has volunteered for Citizens’ Climate Lobby, as Sonoma County Chapter Co-Chair and a co-founder of Business Climate Leaders.

-Rebecca has expansive experience in retirement planning and investments, including the investment of corporate pension funds, asset-liability modeling, portfolio analysis, performance measurement, and modeling of Social Security, defined benefit plans, and 401(k) plans.
+Rebecca has expansive experience in retirement planning and investments, including the investment of corporate pension funds, asset-liability modeling, portfolio analysis, and retirement modeling.
 She has earned the CFA designation.
-Former employers include AIG, Bull HN, Mead Corp, and Wilshire Associates.
-Rebecca started her own business, Retirement Strategies, in 1991 and sold out three years later.
-She currently use this experience in any way she can to help resolve the problem of global climate change.
+Rebecca started her own business, Retirement Strategies, in 1991 and sold it to AON three years later.
+Now retired, Rebecca applies her analytical, investment, and data management skills to identify business prospects for BCL.
+Her intention is to use her experience in any way possible to help stop climate change.